Appointments and Scheduling

 What should I bring if I’m a new patient?

-ANSWER: Your insurance card(s), driver's license, and co-payment.
+ANSWER: Your insurance card(s), driver’s license, and co-payment.
+You may visit our new patient page for more information on registering for the patient portal and completing paperwork prior to your first visit.
 If you are not covered by insurance, a $300 deposit is required at check in, which is applied to the visit charge.
 Any remaining balance is due when the appointment is completed.
 Newborn infants who are not yet processed through a parent insurance plan do not need to provide a deposit as we understand the lag time involved in this process.

 When is the best time to call for an appointment?